Iaaronk/AR.js/aframe/examples/location-based/README.md

 - `peakfinder-2d` - shows the use of an OpenStreetMap based web API to download local summits.
 Does *not* include elevation though, hence the `2d`.
 Uses a working proxy.

 - `osm-ways` - shows how you can use AR.js to show not just simple point features but more complex geodata such as polylines.
 Downloads OpenStreetMap ways (roads, footpaths etc) from a server and renders them as polylines.
+- `json-places` - loads AR content from a local JSON file and generates entities for each place.